plotly/plotly.rs/README.md

     plot.add_trace(trace3);
     // The following will generate the plot in PNG format (width: 1024, height: 680) and display it in the browser. plot.show_png(1024, 680);
-    // Similarly to the above line but with a JPEG format output. plot.show_jpg(1024, 680);
+    // Similarly to the above line but with a JPG format output. plot.show_jpg(1024, 680);
+    // Save the resulting plot in `filename.html` plot.to_html("filename.html");
     plot.show();
 }